 Recreation Center, 315-445-4411

 Le Moyne’s recreation center, a 47,000-square-foot facility, is connected to the campus side of the Thomas J. Niland Jr. Athletic Complex.
-Designed primarily for intramurals, recreational use and personal fitness activities, the facility is one of the most modern small-college recreation centers in the Northeast.
+This facility is designed primarily for intramurals, recreational use and personal fitness activities.
 It houses a 25-yard, competition-size swimming pool, a large fitness center and weight room, state of the art Wellness Studio, a large (three-court size) multi-purpose gym area, an elevated jogging track, two racquetball courts and athletic offices.

 The recreation center provides a wide variety of recreational and fitness outlets for students and staff.
-A broad range of inter- and intra-dorm programs is available to enhance the overall quality of recreational activity on the campus.
+A broad range of inter- and intra-residence hall programs is available to enhance the overall quality of recreational activity on the campus.
 Hours of operation and policies for use of the recreation center are posted and available at the beginning of each semester.
 The recreation center phone number is 315-445-4257.

 Club sports at Le Moyne offer students the opportunity to participate in activities that interest them with others who have a comparable level of skill.
 Le Moyne feels strongly that club sports are an important part of the entire athletic picture.
 All of our teams are provided qualified coaches, practice facilities, equipment and transportation.
 The contact person for club sports is David Willard (315-445-4257).

 High participation in intramurals has long been a tradition at Le Moyne.
 Between 50 percent and 60 percent of the students take part in a variety of activities.
 Student leadership in officiating, establishing rules, and guidelines and supervision is a major factor in the success of the intramural programs.
 Major sports offered include football, basketball, soccer, coed volleyball, coed wallyball, coed indoor soccer, softball and coed softball.
 Students are encouraged to suggest and promote new activities.
 If you are interested in participating in intramural sports at Le Moyne College, visit the athletics department website for all the updated information (www.lemoyne.edu/athletics).
 Contact person: David Willard (315-445-4257).